 Though called ‘American Institute of Vedic Studies,’ we have many foreign web visitors, particularly from India, and address special topics relevant to India and its heritage.
 Our webmaster is located in Goa, India, which gives our site a special India flavor and language.

 Connecting with the Vedic Institute

-As our work is educational and web-based, you can easily connect with us through the internet, including our over one hundred on-line articles as well as three on-line courses.
-You can also find information on our over thirty-five published books going into twenty languages worldwide, including excerpts and some on-line versions.
+As our work is educational and web-based, you can easily connect with us through the internet, including our over one hundred on-line articles as well as three on-line courses relative to Ayurveda, Yoga and Vedic astrology.
+You can also find information on our over forty published books going into twenty-five languages worldwide, including excerpts and some on-line versions.
 We have a number of on-line audio and video programs as well.
 We have Facebook accounts that you can join as well as an on-line newsletter and our work updates that you can sign up for.